 What's more, the new sensor allows for 8K@30fps video recording with quad-pixel binning, which bodes well for the Galaxy S22 Ultra's feature loadout.
 Of course, employing this sensor is not set in stone, so it isn't coming for certain.

 There will likely be triple cameras on the Galaxy S22 and S22+ while the Galaxy S22 Ultra would possibly retain the quad-camera setup that utilizes dual telephoto cameras on top of the wide and ultra-wide snappers.
 We are all for that as the dedicated 10X zoom on the S21 Ultra turned out to be an actually useful addition to the flagship's camera.
 Here's to hoping that this tech will seep down to the lower-tier Galaxy S22 and S22+ early next year, but we are a bit pessimistic.

 There are rumors of improved 8K video capture on the Galaxy S22 series, which bodes well with the natural evolution of camera technology.
-Currently, 8K video capture at up to 30fps is possible, so it wouldn't be too outlandish to expect 8K60fps video capture on the Galaxy S22-series.
+A 50MP like the one mentioned above allows for such video capture, but without pixel binning.

 Galaxy S22 release date and pricing

 Samsung had the habit of announcing and releasing its flagship smartphones in the February-March window, but the Galaxy S21 series surprised us with an early, mid-January announce.
 Judging from that, we can sort of assume that the Galaxy S22 will most likely follow a similar pattern, so we should expect a January 2022 announcement of the next flagship crop.